Meldiron/authui/README.md

 ## 👀 Client Setup

+1. Copy `.env.example` to `.env`
-1. Install libraries `npm install`
+2. Install libraries `npm install`
-2. Update projectID or endpoint in `src/lib/appwrite.ts`, if not using production
+3. Update projectID or endpoint in `src/lib/appwrite.ts`, if not using production
-3. Start server `npm run dev`
+4. Start server `npm run dev`

 ## 🚨 Moderation